Teaching Ambassador Fellowship

 - Why is a recommendation from my school or district a required application component?

-- Why are you requiring for a letter of support from staff of a professional development or training program with which I’ve been involved?
+- Will you still be requiring for a letter of support from staff of a professional development or training program with which I’ve been involved?

-- Is there a similar Fellowship program for administrators, and if not, are administrators eligible for this program?
+- Is there a similar Fellowship program for administrators?

 1. Can I apply if I applied last year?